nyu-mll/GLUE-baselines/README.md

 After downloading GLUE, point ``PATH_PREFIX`` in  ``src/preprocess.py`` to the directory containing the data.

-If you are blocked from s3.amazonaws.com, the MRPC downloading will fail, insteadly you can run the command below:
+If you are blocked from s3.amazonaws.com (as may be the case in China), the MRPC downloading will fail, insteadly you can run the command below:

 ```
 git clone https://github.com/wasiahmad/paraphrase_identification.git